apiel/radka/README.md

 export default page(Main);
 ```

-Every jsx files should import `jsx` from `radka` library, like you would do with React.
+Every jsx file should import `jsx` from `radka` library, like you would do with React.
 This is necessary to be able to transform JSX to javascript after being transpiled by Babel.

 Let's create another page but with dynamic content.
 Create a file `src/pages/pet/[type].page.jsx`: